sprintersb/atest/README.md

-What is avrtest?
+What is AVRtest?
 ================

-avrtest is a free software simulator for the [AVR](https://en.wikipedia.org/wiki/AVR_microcontrollers) family of 8-bit microcontrollers distributed under the GNU General Public License.
+AVRtest is a free software simulator for the [AVR](https://en.wikipedia.org/wiki/AVR_microcontrollers) family of 8-bit microcontrollers distributed under the GNU General Public License.

-The main intention of avrtest is to supply a fast, light-weight and easy-to-use simulator to run the [GCC](https://gcc.gnu.org) testsuite for avr-gcc and parts of the [AVR-LibC](https://github.com/avrdudes/avr-libc) testsuite.
+The main intention of AVRtest is to supply a fast, light-weight and easy-to-use simulator to run the [GCC](https://gcc.gnu.org) testsuite for avr-gcc and parts of the [AVR-LibC](https://github.com/avrdudes/avr-libc) testsuite.